Exploring Kennedy Presidential History and Airline Aviation History in Dallas, Texas

 HISTORY REVEALED

 The Sixth Floor Museum preserved the area where Oswald fired the fatal shots.
-Here visitors walk through the event from Kennedy’s arrival in Dallas to the investigation of the incident through the findings of the Warren Commission report.
+Here, visitors walk through the event from Kennedy’s arrival in Dallas to the investigation of the incident through the findings of the Warren Commission report.
 On the Sixth Floor, you can view the window and the street below where Oswald’s shots changed the world.

 Model of route

-INVESTIGATION and ARTIFACTS FROM THE SHOOTNG
+INVESTIGATION and ARTIFACTS FROM THE SHOOTING

-Artifacts surround the exhibit space including, a replica of the rifle Oswald used, Oswald’s wedding ring and the Zapruder film of the assassination as well as many others.
+Artifacts surround the exhibit space, including a replica of the rifle Oswald used, Oswald’s wedding ring, and the Zapruder film of the assassination, as well as many others.

 Rifle